• Skip to primary navigation

 • Grill for 8-10 minutes per side, until the skin is partially blackened and starting to separate from the flesh.

 Uncover, and allow the peppers to cool slightly – until you're able to touch the peppers and remove the skin.
-(Covering the pepperswill help the skins come off easier.)
+(Covering the peppers will help the skins come off easier.)

-• Peel the skin from the peppers, and discard.
+• Peel the skin from the peppers and remove the stem and discard.

 • Slice the peppers in half, removing any remaining seeds.